bridge-core/docs/docs/extensions/scripts/env.md

 ### getProjectPrefix

-The `getCurrentPrefix` returns the set prefix of the current [project](/guide/misc/project-types/index.html).
+This returns the project prefix (or namespace), from the [project config](/guide/misc/project-config.html#namespace), in the user's selected project.

 - Signature: `getCurrentPrefix()`
 - Returns: `string | undefined`